 Food availability, that triggers external eating, is a major contributing factor to the obesity epidemic that most parts of the world, especially the developed world, is facing today.
 The lack of success for many overweight and obese individuals following weight loss programs may be due to difficulties in managing strong cravings that arise from the pervasive presence of and ready access to highly palatable foods.4

 Sometimes, depriving the body of certain types of food can cause a reverse effect.
 A typical example is the tendency to overeat after a period of losing weight when the cognitive resolve to diet is abandoned.
-Forcing yourself to stay away from chocolate can cause the desire for chocolate to become more salient, leading
+Forcing yourself to stay away from chocolate can cause the desire for chocolate to become more salient, leading to a sudden binge at some point.5

 If Cravings Are Left Unchecked